 Abuse against fellow humans knows no boundaries.
-Over one hundred years ago, some Aborigines in Australia used “death shoes” to sneak up on their victims, usually at early dawn, to murder them.
+Over one hundred years ago, some Aboriginal people in Australia used “death shoes” to sneak up on their victims, usually at early dawn, to murder them.
 Sometimes the assassin was sent officially by the tribe; sometimes he acted out of private revenge.
 The death shoes, made of emu feathers, left no traceable track.
 The upper part of the shoe is made of human hair.

 In the mid-19th century, various distortions of the Bible and science were used to try to justify slavery.
 Some denied the biblical truth that all are descended from Adam and Eve.
 Others distorted what the Bible says to argue falsely that dark skin color was a curse upon Noah’s son Ham.

 To see evolutionary measures and tribal morality being applied rigorously to the affairs of a great modern nation, we must turn again to Germany of 1942.
 We see Hitler devoutly convinced that evolution provides the only real basis for a national policy. . . .
-The German Fuhrer, as I have consistently maintained, is an evolutionist; he has consciously sought to make the practice of Germany conform to the theory of evolution.12
+The German Fuhrer, as I have consistently maintained, is an evolutionist; he has consciously sought to make the practice of Germany conform to the theory of evolution.15

 Genocide as a state policy — such as in the Soviet Union, China, and Nazi Germany — has been condemned since the end of World War II.
 The world saw the effects on “racism” through the lens of the Holocaust, but has human wisdom and effort been able to curtail it?

-The word racism, of course, has its roots in race, the concept that there are distinct racial groups throughout the world: Asia, Europe, the Middle East, South America, and so on.
+The word “racism,” of course, has its roots in “race,” the concept that there are distinct racial groups throughout the world: Asia, Europe, the Middle East, South America, and so on.
 But did you know that the concept of human races is not found in the Bible?
 The philosophy of racism, therefore, is alien to Scripture and originated with men.

 In mid-19th-century England, “racism,” or ethnic superiority, was quite popular.
 It also coincided with some of the most blatant attacks on the Bible as men like Herbert Spencer, Darwin, and Thomas Huxley sought to mythologize the Old Testament, starting, of course, with the creation account in Genesis.

+Auschwitz concentration and extermination camp, where more than a million people died during World War II, most of them Jews.
 Once people abandon the authority of God’s Word, there is no foundation for morality and justice in the world.
 When God’s truth is rejected, human reason alone is used to justify evil of every sort.